 Jaime Showalter had the courage to take a less traditional path to her career at CGI.
 With a background in art history, graphic design and marketing, she took a leap of faith when she joined CGI to work on technology projects in support of the federal government.

-Since making the fateful decision to join CGI, Jaime has worked with our federal clients for over 12 years, in five different CGI offices throughout metro D.C.
-Today, Jaime is the Release Train Engineer (RTE) and supports product strategy for CGI Atlas360: an omnichannel customer relationship management and business process solution.
+Since joining CGI, Jaime has worked with our federal clients for over 12 years, in five different CGI offices throughout metro D.C.
+Today, she is the Release Train Engineer (RTE) and supports product strategy for CGI Atlas360: an omnichannel customer relationship management and business process solution.

 Jaime encourages other young women to be unafraid to share their ideas and creativity.